RTEMS/rtems-docs/user/exe/index.rst

 This section discusses what an RTEMS executable is and what happens when you execute it in a target.
-The section discusses how an application executable is created, what happens when an executable is loaded and run as well as debugging an execiutable.
+The section discusses how an application executable is created, what happens when an executable is loaded and run, debugging an execiutable, and creating and dynamically loading code.

 .. include:: executables.rst
 .. include:: execution.rst
 .. include:: initialization.rst
 .. include:: debugging.rst
+.. include:: loader.rst